 Our Local Authority Designated Officer (LADO) is Sharon Lewis.

-Details of Durham LSCB can be found here and provide an excellent resource for both parents and professionals.
+Details of Durham DSCP can be found here and provide an excellent resource for both parents and professionals.

 Reporting Concerns or Complaints